New York-class battleship: Armament

 As built, both ships also carried 21 5 in/51 caliber guns arrayed ten to a side with one in the stern, primarily for defense against destroyers and torpedo boats.
 Many of the 5-inch guns were poor in accuracy in rough seas due to being mounted near the ends of the ship and below the main deck.
 The ships were not designed with anti-aircraft (AA) defense in mind, and with the development of naval aviation, this was seen as a serious drawback to the class.
 The New York class was the first US battleship to mount anti-aircraft guns, with two 3 in/50 caliber guns mounted on platforms on top of the boat cranes of Texas in 1916.
 In 1918, the secondary armament was reduced to 16 5-inch/51 caliber guns, eight to a side, as the guns near the ends of the ship were difficult to work in any kind of sea.
 When both ships were refitted 1925–26, AA defense was increased with eight 3-inch/50 caliber guns arrayed four to a side.
 Six of the sixteen remaining 5-inch guns were relocated higher in the ship to new casemates on the main deck.
 The New York class also initially featured four torpedo tubes, 1 each on the port side bow and stern and starboard bow and stern, for the Bliss-Leavitt Mark 3 torpedo, instead of the previous two, because of advances in torpedo performance increasing the prominence of the weapon.
 The torpedo rooms held 12 torpedoes total, plus 12 naval defense mines.
 However, the torpedo tubes were removed in the 1925-26 refit.

 Magazine and machinery spaces were enclosed in the protected hull.
 Magazine volume was reduced for increased machinery, with each magazine accommodating 75 to 80 shells and charges, while more shells were carried in their turrets and handling rooms.

 In 1937 eight 1.1 in/75 caliber AA guns in two quadruple mounts were added to improve the light AA armament.
 The ships were more extensively refitted with large amounts of light AA guns at the expense of the 5-inch/51 caliber guns in 1942, as the attack on Pearl Harbor had shown pre-war light AA armament to be inadequate.
-The 1.1 inch quad mounts were removed and 24 Bofors 40 mm guns were added in six quadruple mounts (later increased to 40 guns), while 42 Oerlikon 20 mm guns in single mounts were also added.
+The 1.1 inch quad mounts were removed and 24 Bofors 40 mm guns were added in six quadruple mounts (later increased to 40 guns), while 44 Oerlikon 20 mm guns in single mounts were also added.
+New York had an additional two twin mounts of the latter.
 The 3-inch AA gun armament was increased to 10 guns, while the 5-inch gun armament was reduced to 6 guns.